Grasmere, Lake District, England – UK

 In a proven, unique format you will be exposed to a high-impact learning experience, taking you outside the comfort zone of your own technical expertise, that will empower you with new analytical and strategic skills across areas of Artificial Intelligence and Neuroscience.

-The Advanced Course is suited for younger scholars, academics, early career researches, Post-Docs, PhD students and industry leaders.
+The Advanced Course is suited for younger scholars, academics, early career researchers, Post-Docs, PhD students and industry leaders.
 Moreover, a significant proportion of seasoned investigators are regularly present among the attendees, often senior faculty at their own institutions.
 The balanced audience that we strive to maintain in each Advanced Course greatly contributes to the development of intense cross-disciplinary debates among faculty and participants that typically address the most advanced and emerging areas of each topic.

 For one entire day, each faculty member will present lectures, and discuss with participants in a smaller, more focused setting.
 This longer interaction, with an exclusive course size, provides the best opportunity to explore the unique expertise of each distinguished faculty mentor, often through one-on-one mentoring.
 This is unparalleled and priceless.

-The Course will involve a total of 36-40 hours of lectures, according to the academic system the final achievement will be equivalent to 8 ECTS points for the PhD Students and the Master Students attending the Course.
+The Event (Course and Symposium) will involve a total of 36-40 hours of lectures.
+Academically, this will be equivalent to 8 ECTS points for the PhD Students and the Master Students attending the Event.